distributethe6ix/70DaysOfServiceMesh/70DaysExercises/1-Let's break down a Service Mesh.md

 ### What does a Service Mesh look like?
 ![ServiceMesh](../assets/Day1-70DaysofServiceMesh.png)

+A service mesh usually has a few key components:
+- A control plane for which to deploy configurations to
+- A data plane implemented in both the sidecar and gateways
+- The Kubernetes cluster it resides on

+To describe how a service mesh behaves, an operator will apply a traffic routing or security policy, and the service mesh control plane will push any configuritions or policy to either the gateways or sidecar proxies.
+The gateway and sidecars will enforce any traffic rule.
+In the diagram above, the ingress gateway is the first to receive the external inbound request.
+It will forward it along to the first service in the request path, service A. Service A has a sidecar to process this request, and send back any telemetry data to the control plane.
+There's more to this but we'll explore in depth in the following days.

 ### Relationship to Kubernetes
 Kubernetes has some challenges in how it can handle things like multi-cluster and cross-cluster communication, identity stewardship.
 What a Service Mesh does is it takes on the responsibilities for things like:
 - certificate rotation and management